What is regedit.exe?

-Regedit.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if regedit.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Regedit.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if regedit.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Regedit.exe file information

-Description: The file regedit.exe is located in the folder C:\Windows or sometimes in a subfolder of "C:\Program Files".
+Description: The original regedit.exe is an important part of Windows and rarely causes problems.
+The file regedit.exe is located in the folder C:\Windows or sometimes in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 146,432 bytes (52% of all occurrences), 153,600 bytes and 10 more variants.